-Our common stock is registered under Section 12(b) of the Securities Exchange Act of 1934 and is listed on The NASDAQ Capital Market under the symbol "PPHM".
-Sales of shares of our common stock, if any, by MLV will be made in privately negotiated transactions or in any method permitted by law deemed to be an "at the market" offering as defined in Rule 415 promulgated under the Securities Act of 1933, as amended, at negotiated prices, at prices prevailing at the time of sale or at prices related to such prevailing market prices, including sales made directly on The NASDAQ Capital Market or sales made through a market maker other than on an exchange.
-MLV will make all sales using commercially reasonable efforts consistent with its normal sales and trading practices on mutually agreed upon terms between MLV and us.
-On December 28, 2010, the last reported sale price of our common stock on The NASDAQ Capital Market was \$2.25 per share.
+Our common stock is registered under Section 12(b) of the Securities Exchange Act of 1934 and is listed on The Nasdaq Capital Market under the symbol "PPHM".
+On December 28, 2010, the last reported sale price of our common stock on The Nasdaq Capital Market was \$2.25 per share.
 You are urged to obtain current market quotations for our common stock.